Ortham/buddah/CONTRIBUTING.md

 }
 ```

-The `name` and `sections` keys are required, and the `sections` array must contain at least one element.
+The `name` and `keywords` keys are required, and the `keywords` array must contain at least one element.
 The other keys can be omitted if there is no content to set their values to.

 ### name

 The `name` key takes a string that is the project's name.
+This is a searchable field.

-### sections
+### keywords

-The `sections` key takes an array of strings that are used to create list section names.
-The project will be listed in all the sections given.
+The `keywords` key takes an array of strings that are searchable keywords for the project.

-For example, if the sections for a project are `plugin parsing` and `save file parsing`, the project will be listed in the "Plugin Parsing" and "Save File Parsing" sections.
+For example, if the sections for a project are `plugin parsing` and `save file parsing`, the project will be listed if either of those keywords are included in a search.

 ### description